daisinet/.github/profile/README.md

 and sensitive data can be protected within the boundaries of the currently LAN and not exposed to the public, unless desired.

 ## Security
 Public networks should always be considered insecure, despite best efforts to enforce encryption, Trusted Security Environments (TEE), authentication, auhtorization, and other security measures.
-This is protect sensitive information from falling into nefarious hands.
+This is best practice in order to protect sensitive information from falling into nefarious hands.
 There's always a way should someone wish to be evil, so protect your systems and IP carefully.